cityofasheville/simplicity2/README.md

 ## Acknowledgments

-SimpliCity was originally developed by [Cameron Carlyle](https://github.com/carlyleec) and [Dave Michelson](https://github.com/daveism).
+The first SimpliCity, which is the inspiration for SimpliCity 2, was originally developed by [Cameron Carlyle](https://github.com/carlyleec) and [Dave Michelson](https://github.com/daveism).